awsdocs/aws-systems-manager-user-guide/doc_source/viewing-patch-compliance-results.md

 This procedure applies to patch operations that use the `AWS-RunPatchBaseline` document\.
 For information about viewing patch compliance information for patch operations that use the `AWS-RunPatchBaselineAssociation` document, see [Identifying out\-of\-compliance instances](patch-compliance-identify.md)\.

 **Note**
-The AWS Systems Manager Quick Setup and AWS Systems Manager Explorer patch scan processes use the `AWS-RunPatchBaselineAssociation` document\.
+The patch scan processes for Quick Setup and Explorer, AWS Systems Manager capabilities, use the `AWS-RunPatchBaselineAssociation` document\.

 **Identify the patch solution for a specific CVE issue \(Linux\)**
 For many Linux\-based operating systems, patch compliance results indicate which Common Vulnerabilities and Exposure \(CVE\) bulletin issues are resolved by which patches\.
 This information can help you determine how urgently you need to install a missing or failed patch\.